Chaos Zero Nightmare (CZN)ReiBuild and Guide

 [Exhaust]

-Choose up to 2 card(s) in hand to Exhaust, then Draw for each.
+Select and Exhaust up to 2 cards in hand, then Draw for each Exhausted.

 Show Effects